caroleolivier/caroleolivier.github.io/_posts/2018-08-27-accessibility-week-four-title-and-input-validation.md

 ##### The role alert

 One way to give immediate feedback to the user is to wrap your input into a `section` and give it the role `alert`.
-This indicates to the screen reader that the HTML element is a live region, i.e. will dynamically change and needs to be watched out.
+This indicates to the screen reader that the HTML element is a live region, i.e. will dynamically change and needs to be watched.
 So when the input contains error and you display an error message, the screen reader will read out the error message, this is really cool!
 <br/>
 This the bit of HTML I added to make my input more accessible :)
 ```html